-I do speak at a variety of conferences on many topics, mostly related to
+I do speak at a variety of conferences on many topics, mostly about the future of technology or

 My most popular topic today is the future of self-driving cars.